Science Kits: 6-8th Grade

 North Carolina State Standards

-7.L.1 Understand the processes, structures, and functions of living organisms that enable them to survive, reproduce and carry out the basic functions of life.
+LS.7.1 Understand the processes, structures and functions of living organisms that enable them to survive, reproduce and carry out the basic functions of life.

-• 7.L.1.1 Compare the structures and life functions of single-celled organisms that carry out all of the basic functions of life including: • Euglena • Amoeba • Paramecium • Volvox
+• LS.7.1.1 Construct an explanation to conclude how the structures of single-celled organisms carry out all of the basic functions

-• 7.L.1.3 Summarize the hierarchical organization of multicellular organisms from cells to tissues to organs to systems to organisms.
+• LS.7.1.3 Use models to explain how the hierarchical organization of multicellular organisms from cells to tissues to organs to

-7.L.2 Understand the relationship of the mechanisms of cellular reproduction, patterns of inheritance, and external factors to potential variation and survival among offspring.
+LS.7.2 Understand the relationship of the mechanisms of reproduction, patterns of inheritance, and potential variation among offspring.

 Click Here for Machines, Energy, Forces, and Motion Teacher Resources